intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 3. The transport protocol delays, which reflects the time spent in retransmission and reassembly, as well as the time spent when the transport is "head-of-line blocked."
+4. The transmission delay, which is the amount of bits to transfer divided by the link datarate throughput.
-4. Some of the workshop sumbissions have explicitly called out the application delay, which reflects the inefficiencies in the application layer.
+5. Some of the workshop submissions have explicitly called out the application delay, which reflects the inefficiencies in the application layer.

 Traditionally, end-to-end latency is measured when the network is